mustafaali10/mustafaali10/README.md

 - 👋 Hi, I’m @mustafaali10
 - 👀 I’m interested in Software Development
 - 🌱 I’m an Android Developer.
-- 💞️ I’m an Engineering Student Graduating next year
+- 💞️ I’m an Engineering Student Graduating this year
 - 💻 I am Looking for an Internship preferrably Remote
 - 📫 Reach me on twitter - mustafastwt